 The Yoast SEO Premium analysis makes it easier to optimize your post thanks to word forms, synonyms, and related keyphrases.
 Not only that, but Yoast SEO also comes with a Semrush integration that helps you find related keyphrases — including volume and trend data.

 2.3.2.
 Optimize your permalink

-In most cases, your post’s URL should probably contain your focus keyphrase, so that it’s obvious what your page is about from the link.
-That said, you should always try and keep your permalinks short, descriptive, and clean — don’t put unnecessary words in for the sake of it!
+In most cases, your post’s URL should probably contain your focus keyphrase so that it’s obvious what your page is about from the link.
+You should always try and keep your permalinks short, descriptive, and clean — don’t put unnecessary words in for the sake of it!

 Before you publish new posts or pages, you may also wish to consider removing ‘function words‘ from your permalink.
 These are words like “a”, “and”, and “the”.
-When done carefully, this may make your permalinks more readable, and easier to use or link to.
-Posts with especially long titles may benefit from this approach.
+This may make your permalinks more readable and easier to use or link to when done carefully.
+Posts with incredibly long titles may benefit from this approach.

-For posts that you have already published, we’d recommend being careful when changing permalinks.
+We recommend being careful when changing permalinks for posts you have already published.
 If people have already linked to your pages, changing the URLs may make a mess.
 Even though WordPress will sometimes redirect users to the new location (the redirect manager in Yoast SEO Premium handles this automatically and more reliably), changing URLs can impact performance.

 2.3.3.
 Optimize your page title

 Each page’s title — the contents of the HTML